ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

-corresponding network side port  according to the base station IP address, and then further associated with transmission path (current path, historical path) to the base station and current and historical network performance, netowrk resources, and incident status data, to diagnose the probable cause of the network incident and provide repair suggestions.
+corresponding network side port  according to the base station IP address, and then further associated with transmission path (current path, historical path) to the base station and current and historical network performance, netowrk resources, and incident status data, to diagnose the probable root cause of the network incident and provide repair suggestions.

 ~~~~